History, tourist information, and nearby accommodation

-One of the finest moated manor houses in England, nestling in a lovely setting, boasting excellent period gardens.
+Baddlesy Clinton is one of the finest moated manor houses in England, nestling in a lovely setting and boasting excellent period gardens.

 Baddesley Clinton has been described as 'the perfect late medieval manor house', and it is not hard to see why.
 The manor occupies an island hemmed in on all sides by a wide moat, where swans float peacefully.
 There are three ranges, or wings of the manor arranged around a lovely courtyard garden.
 At one time there was a fourth side on the west, making Baddesley Clinton a square, but the west range was demolished in the 18th century.

 The house is approached over a two-arched bridge leading to an imposing gatehouse with a large Elizabethan window above the entrance.
 Walk through the entrance, and you find yourself in a small, formal garden surrounded on three sides by the wings of the manor, and on the fourth by the moat.